mufpga/MicroFPGA/tutorials/electronics.md

 #### Power supply

-The board is powered by a 12 V power supply.
+The board is powered by a 12 V power supply (1 A).

 #### Folder content